rxweb/rxweb.io/docs/rx-web-core/developing-the-api/search-controller.md

 Lets consider a scenario where you want to create a `UsersSearchController` in the `OrdersModule`, you have to write:

-> rxwebcore --controller --search --main Users --uow User --spname", "spSearchUsers"
+> rxwebcore --controller --search --main Users --uow User --spname, "spSearchUsers"

 `UsersSearch` is the controller name and `User` is the module name.
 It will create a controller `UsersSearchController` in search folder of api in the project